hd-code/docker-php-mysql/README.md

 ### MySQL

-To access the MySQL database in php or any database management system use the following configuration:
+To access the MySQL database in php or any database management system, use the login data as stated in `docker-compose.yml`

-- `host: mysql` (localhost does not work in docker clusters)
-- `port: 3306` (the default mysql port; can be omitted in most cases)
-- `user: root`
-- `password: test`

 ### PHPMyAdmin